TUDelft-MUDE/book/book/numerical_methods_for_PDEs/intro_to_pdes.md

 * The boundary conditions imposed must not be too many or a solution will not exist.
 * The boundary conditions imposed must not be too few or the solution will not be unique.
-* The kind of boundary conditions must be correctly matched to the type of the PDE or the solution will not be stable.
+* The type of boundary conditions must be correctly matched to the type of the PDE or the solution will not be stable.

 ## Types of boundary conditions

 Since the domain $\Omega$ is *finite*, boundary conditions are thus required and represent the influence of the outside world.
 Different types of boundary conditions can be applied on the boundary of $\Omega$.
-The most common occurring in practice are **Dirichlet**, **Neumann** and **Robin** conditions.
+The most common occurring in practice are Dirichlet, Neumann and Robin conditions.

 Physically speaking, a Dirichlet condition usually corresponds to setting the value, a Neumann condition usually specifies a flux condition on the boundary, and a Robin condition typically represents a radiation condition.
 Mathematically speaking, they are given as follows.
 Let us assume that $u(\vec{x},t)$ is the dependent variable of a PDE.

-Dirichlet condition provides a function of time, $g(t)$, as the constraint on the solution at a specific boundary point $\vec{x}_b$,
+**Dirichlet** condition provides a function of time, $g(t)$, as the constraint on the solution at a specific boundary point $\vec{x}_b$,

 $$ u(\vec{x}_b,t) = g(t)$$

-In the case of Neumann condition the flux of $u$ normal to the boundary is specified by a given function $g(t)$ at a boundary point $\vec{x}_b$,
+In the case of **Neumann** condition the flux of $u$ normal to the boundary is specified by a given function $g(t)$ at a boundary point $\vec{x}_b$,

 $$ \frac{\partial u}{\partial \vec{n}} (\vec{x}_b,t) = g(t)$$